Waste-to-Energy & the City: Generating value for Communities

 An ESWET Conference co-hosted by the EU Committee of the Regions

-On 16 May 2023 at 14:00-17:30, ESWET held a Conference, co-hosted by the European Committee of the Regions, gathering high-level speakers to discuss the role of Waste-to-Energy in tackling local challenges, helping achieve EU energy & sustainability goals, and showcase successful examples that already benefit EU citizens.
+On 16 May 2023 at 14:00-17:30, ESWET held a hybrid conference, co-hosted by the European Committee of the Regions, gathering high-level speakers to discuss the role of Waste-to-Energy in tackling local challenges, helping achieve EU energy & sustainability goals, and showcase successful examples that already benefit EU citizens.

 Confirmed speakers included: